 Section 4.
 Notice of Meetings.
 Notice of each annual, regular and special meeting shall state the place, date and hour of the meeting.
 Notice of a Special Meeting shall also state the purpose or purposes for which the meeting is called.

 ARTICLE V – BOARD OF DIRECTORS (EXECUTIVE BOARD)

 Section 1.
 Number and selection of Directors.
 There shall be an Executive Board of Directors consisting of not less than eight (8) persons as determined by the Board.
-All Officers and Board Members may not miss more then four (4) Board meetings in a calendar year.
-If you do miss more then four, you will automatically be removed from the Board.
+All Officers and Board Members may not miss more than four (4) Board meetings in a calendar year.
+If you do miss more than four, you will automatically be removed from the Board.
 Anyone that cannot make a scheduled Board meeting, must inform the President or Secretary prior to the meeting, unless the circumstances make it impracticable to accomplish.

 Section 2.
 Election and Term of Office.
 The election of the Directors shall be held every three (3) years.
 These members shall be elected or appointed by the Board and Presiding President or as the Board and Presiding President see fit and in order to provide continuity.
 Their terms should be staggered so no more then 1/3 of the Directors terms expire in a given year.

 Section 3.
 Eligibility.
 Any member of the chapter in good standing is eligible for election to the Board.
 A Board member must have a valid email address and phone number.
-The email address will be placed on a chapter website for general viewing.
+The email address will be placed on a club website for general viewing.

 Section 4.
 Place of Meeting.
 The Board may hold its meetings at such place or places as the Board from time to time may determine or as shall be specified or fixed in the respective notices or waivers.